inventhq/failsafe-rs/README.md

 ```

-There's two way we can create `Failsafe` Object composing of multiple policies
+There are two ways we can create `Failsafe` Object composing of multiple policies

 ## Using Macro
 ```rust